 A technical committee of the CIE (TC1-29) published an equation in 1995 called CIE94.
-The equation is similar to CMC but the weighting functions are largely based on RIT/DuPont tolerance data derived from automotive paint experiments where sample surfaces are smooth [SEP]It also has ratios, labeled kL (lightness) and Kc (chroma) and the commercial factor (cf) but these tend to be preset in software and are not often exposed for the user (as it is the case in Little CMS).
+The equation is similar to CMC but the weighting functions are largely based on RIT/DuPont tolerance data derived from automotive paint experiments where sample surfaces are smooth.
+The lass has ratios, labeled kL (lightness) and Kc (chroma) and the commercial factor (cf) but these tend to be preset in software and are not often exposed for the user (as it is the case in Little CMS).

-Lab1: Pointer to first cmsCIELab value as described in Table 13 Lab2: Pointer to second cmsCIELab value as described in Table 13 cmsFloat64Number cmsCIE2000DeltaE(const cmsCIELab\ Lab1, const cmsCIELab\ Lab2. cmsFloat64Number KI, cmsFloat64Number Kc, cmsFloat64Number Kh);
+Lab1: Pointer to first cmsCIELab value as described in Table 13 Lab2: Pointer to second cmsCIELab value as described in Table 13